kevinpapst/AdminLTEBundle/README.md

-# AdminThemeBundle - for Symfony 4 / FontAwesome 5
+# AdminLTE - a Theme bundle for Symfony 4

-**WORD IN PROGRESS** Do not use this repository, it is not yet functional!
+**WORK IN PROGRESS** Do not use this repository, it is not yet functional!

 Remove me:
-- ThemeManager & avanzu_admin_theme
-- DependencyResolver
-- RouteAliasCollection
-- |trans({}, 'AvanzuAdminTheme'
+- avanzu
+- replace: config.yml => admin_lte.yaml
+- replace: admin_lte_theme: = admin_lte:

 # What this repository is

-This repsitory is a fork from [AdminThemeBundle](https://github.com/avanzu/AdminThemeBundle), bringing the AdminLTE theme to Symfony 4.
+This repository is a fork from [AdminThemeBundle](https://github.com/avanzu/AdminThemeBundle), bringing the AdminLTE theme to Symfony 4.

 ## Requirements